64kramsystem/personal_notes/topics/fyrox.md

 As of Fyrox v0.25, loading textures in debug mode is extremely slow (1.4" for each PNG file, even if small), so we need to load them asynchronously.

+WATCH OUT!
+As of Fyrox v0.26, some PNG files display with corruption (see https://github.com/FyroxEngine/Fyrox/issues/320).

 ```rs
 let texture_requests = join_all(
     IMAGE_PATHS